DanZar2021/readme/README.md

 ## Web Example

-A simple HTML/CSS/JavaScript version is available in `LiquidGlassTodoWeb`.
-Open `index.html` in a modern browser to experiment with the same look and feel directly on the web.
+A simple HTML/CSS/JavaScript version is available in `index.html` at the project root (also mirrored in the `LiquidGlassTodoWeb` folder).
+Open this file in a modern browser to experiment with the same look and feel directly on the web.